petersalomonsen/near-openai/wasip2/README.md

 There is a simple example of a web client in the [web](./web/) folder.

+The application will keep track of of token usage per conversation in the built-in key-value storage of Spin.
+The initial balance for a conversation is retrieved from the Fungible Token smart contract.

 To launch the application, make sure to have the Spin SDK installed.
 Set the environment variable `SPIN_VARIABLE_OPENAI_API_KEY` to your OpenAI API key.

 Then run the following commands: